fabriziodebortoli/test-mig/DEVELOPER.md

 * [Node.js](http://nodejs.org), (version `>=6.11`) which is used to run a development web server, run tests, and generate distributable files.
-We also use Node's Package Manager, `npm` (version `>=5.3`), which comes with Node.
+We also use Node's Package Manager, `npm` which comes with Node.
 Depending on your system, you can install Node either from source or as a pre-packaged bundle.

 * [Typescript](https://www.typescriptlang.org), (version `>= 2.4`) a superset of JavaScript that compiles to clean JavaScript output.